stoat-dev/stoat-action/docs/docs/tutorials/static-hosting.md

 ### 2. Add the Stoat action to your CI workflow after the step that generates your static assets

-To allow uploading files to Stoat, you'll need to add the Stoat action after any step in your GitHub workflows that contains files you want to upload.
+To allow uploading files to Stoat, you'll need to add the Stoat action after any step in your GitHub workflows that contain files you want to upload.

 The Stoat action step looks like:
 ```yaml